microsoft/python-language-server/TROUBLESHOOTING.md

 When filing an issue, make sure you do the following:

-- Check existing issues for the same problem.
+- Check existing issues for the same problem (also see the "Known Issues" section above for widespread problems).
-- Enable trace logging by adding `"python.analysis.logLevel": "Trace"` to your configuration.
+- Enable trace logging by adding `"python.analysis.logLevel": "Trace"` to your settings.json configuration file.
     - Adding this will cause a large amount of info to be printed to the Python output panel.
     This should not be left long term, as the performance impact of the logging is significant.
-- State which langauge server version you are using.
-This will be printed when the language server starts.
+- State which language server version you are using:
+    -   To find your version: (CTRL + Shift + P >> Python: Create Terminal >> Select "Output" >> Select "Python" from the dropdown menu         in the top right of the output window).
+Look for the line `Microsoft Python Language Server version X` in the console.
 - State the environment where your code is running; i.e. Python version, the virtual environment type, etc.
+    - If using a virtual environment, please include the requirements.txt file.
+    - If working with a conda environment, attach the environment.yml file.
-- A code example (or other information) we can use to reproduce the issue.
+- A code example (or any other additional information) we can use to reproduce the issue.